alikaragoz/DaisyChain/README.md

 }
 ```

-As you can see it can go pretty far, this is also know as the *callback hell*.
+This can go pretty far, it is also know as the *callback hell*.
 It's not very flexible and hard to read.

 With **DaisyChain** the above code looks like this: